Ashtanga Yoga – My Panacea

 Of course, the effects of toxins are probably mostly minimal on most people … but who is to say too much is too much – when your migraines develop into weekly occurrences?
 When you are age 65 and develop psoriasis?
 Who knows to what degree toxins affect us and what would we do about it anyway?
 Change our lifestyle?
 We need more proof or a big wake-up call for that to happen!

 But me – I get sick far too often if I don’t detox somehow.
 This means drinking lots of water and eating healthy and eating foods that help lower inflammation.
 But that’s still not enough.
 I have to sweat it out and breathe it out.
-And a physical ashtanga yoga practice is the best tool I know for doing both those things, and at the same time!
+And a physical Ashtanga yoga practice is the best tool I know for doing both those things at the same time!

 For at least an hour and 15 minutes daily, the primary series of Ashtanga helps keep me alive.
-It keeps me from being depressed, it keeps me from having terrible allergies, not to mention makes me flexible and strong, mentally and physically.
+It keeps me from being depressed; it keeps me from having terrible allergies, not to mention it makes me flexible and strong, mentally and physically.

 After finding out I had high levels of B6 and that B6 Toxicity had happened to a lot of other people, I was relieved to know that I would recover eventually.
 I only took 10 over-the-counter vitamins of 100mg a day over the course of a month and, even though the medical community will tell you it is safe to take up to 200 mg a day, I became toxic very quickly.
 Your body only needs less than 2mg a day and some people, for whatever reason, do not or can not urinate the excess vitamin b6 out of their bodies.